This article explains how to modify elements on one page and then replicate those changes across your website.

-- In the first variation, you change the color of the sign-up form.
+- In the first variation, you change the text in the sign-up form.

-- In the second variation, you change the text on the sign-up form
+- In the second variation, you change the color of the sign-up form

 For either variation, when you make changes on one page, you want the change to reflect on all the pages that display this sign-up form.
 In VWO, this can be achieved by creating funnel tests.